Your No.1 Simple Guide about Medical Gases in Projects

 14- Heliox or (HE/O2).

-How to feed the medical gases to a building?
+How do you feed medical gases into a building?

-The medical gases are pumped by a source to the final outlet in a building.
+Medical gases are pumped from a source to the final outlet in a building.

-These final outlets exist in a BHU (Bed head unit), or in a medical pendant either this pendant inside an operating room or in a patient room,…..so on.
+These final outlets exist in a BHU (Bed head unit), or in a medical pendant, either inside an operating room or in a patient room,…..so on.

 Medical Gases in Projects - engalaxy.com